BTE-Germany/TerraPlusMinus/README.md

 3. Add `--add-exports=java.desktop/sun.awt.image=ALL-UNNAMED` to your jvm arguments in the start.bat
 4. Start your server

+`❌ Don't use height expansion for building.
+World expansion is experimental.`

 5. (Optional) To activate height expansion set **nms** in the config.yml to `true` and restart your server

 # Config